 One of the main reasons I prefer to make my own wreath is that I can easily strip it down each year to give it a new look and feel.
 So if you have an old seasonal wreath lurking about in the attic that’s looking a little dull but still has a bit of life left in it, strip it back and spruce it up with one of the simple ideas bellow.

-How To Make A Fruit And Cinnamon Wreath
+Fruit And Cinnamon Wreath